Maximizing ROI from your CRM: Why it fails and How to succeed

 These integrations should also ideally work with back-office systems, social networks, and web conferencing.
 This makes you fully covered to tackle any Sales and customer experience challenges that you may confront.

 Time and again we all read about the importance of becoming customer-centric?
 Is that the key to becoming successful?

 Yes!
 Just look at Apple.
-Despite its size it welcomes customer criticism with humility and ‘ACTS’ on it.
-On the other hand the businesses that struggle are the ones that either do not listen to what the customer is trying to tell them or if they listen they fail to act on it.
+Despite its size, it welcomes customer criticism with humility and ‘ACTS’ on it.
+On the other hand, the businesses that struggle are the ones that either does not listen to what the customer is trying to tell them or if they listen they fail to act on it.
 This is where a good CRM comes.
 It lets you achieve these goals quickly, efficiently and seamlessly.
 But this happens only when you take notice of the best practices that I have outlined earlier.
-Focus on them and you are sure to see your Sales pipeline overloaded with happy customers; after all this is exactly how industry experts help companies get the best ROI from their CRMs.
+Focus on them and you are sure to see your Sales pipeline overloaded with happy customers; after all, this is exactly how industry experts help companies get the best ROI from their CRMs.